Al-Yamama

+Al-Yamama (اليَمامَة) is a historical region in south-eastern Najd in modern-day Saudi Arabia.

 Only a handful of centralized states ever arose in the Yamama, but it figured prominently in early Islamic history, becoming a central theater in the Ridda wars immediately following Muhammad's death.
 Despite being incorporated into the Najd region, the term 'al-Yamama' remains in use as a traditional and historical term to reference or emphasize the region's ancient past.
 The current headquarters of the Saudi government in Riyadh, for example, is known as the Palace of Yamamah.

 Etymology

-The 13th-century geographer Yaqut al-Hamawi mentions a number of etymologies for al-Yamama, including the root word hamam (Arabic for 'domesticated pigeon) but the historian G. Rex Smith considers them unlikely.
+The 13th-century geographer Yaqut al-Hamawi mentions a number of etymologies for al-Yamama, including the root word hamam (Arabic for "domesticated pigeon") but the historian G. Rex Smith considers them unlikely.
 Instead, Smith holds that it is more likely the name al-Yamama is the singular form of the Arabic word for wild pigeons, yamam.